 In most cases, the Main Account template should be used.
-For some closed-ended funds, investing in property or property debt, typically limited partnership structures with a fixed, finite life the Private Equity Sub-template may be used.
+For some closed-ended funds, investing in property or property debt, typically limited partnership structures with a fixed, finite life the Private Market Sub-template may be used.

 2. Should all fields be completed?